xrdocs/8000/_blogs/cisco-8404-architecture-white-paper.md

 ### Cisco 8404 value proposition

-- **Redundancy**: Cisco 8404 introduces a new forwarding paradigm via a redundant control & data plane (route switch processor [RSP]  redundancy) in a very compact form factor .
+- **Redundancy**: Cisco 8404 introduces a new forwarding paradigm via a redundant control & data plane (route switch processor [RSP]  redundancy) in a very compact form factor.
 A redundant 8404 requires two RSPs, while a nonredundant 8404 is comprised of a single RSP.
+This redundant architecure allows control and data plane to converge with minimal loss (<50ms) during failover scenario.

 - **Investment Protection**: The design of the system keeps in mind the ability to upgrade all the major components of the Chassis (Switch Card, Route Processor and Modular Port Adaptors).
 Cisco is investing in the future of the platform for customers to be able to upgrade to the next generation.